 - Profile is complete.

-How do you shop with Secure Remote Commerce?
+How do you shop with Click to Pay?

-When you shop at a participating online merchant, you’ll see a one click-to-pay button rather than an array of checkout buttons.
-The button displays a Secure Remote Commerce payment icon paired with American Express, Discover, Mastercard or Visa logos, depending on which cards a merchant accepts.
+When you shop at a participating online merchant, you’ll see a single Click to Pay button rather than an array of checkout buttons.
+The button displays a Click to Pay logo paired with American Express, Discover, Mastercard or Visa logos, depending on which cards a merchant accepts.

 “Often when customers shop online, they are presented with multiple payment buttons with different steps and information requirements, which can be confusing for customers and challenging for [merchants],” American Express explains on its website.

-The Secure Remote Commerce icon features a pentagon design on its side with a stylized depiction of a fast-forward symbol on the right, formed by a continuous line.
+The Click to Pay icon features a pentagon design on its side with a stylized depiction of a fast-forward symbol on the right, formed by a continuous line.
 To the average consumer, it might look like a scrunched-up arrow.

 To make a purchase, you don’t need to create an account or log into an account.
-Instead, you’ll simply enter your Secure Remote Commerce user ID (email address).
+Instead, you’ll simply enter your Click to Pay user ID (email address).
 In other words, you won’t be required to repeatedly enter your card number, expiration date, billing address, shipping address or other personal information.

-“The idea behind this is to mirror the one, consistent checkout experience that exists in physical stores — with one terminal and one way to pay ….
-The vision for the future of digital commerce is that the new button will replace the current guest checkout process,” American Express, Discover, Mastercard and Visa said when they announced Secure Remote Commerce.
+“The idea behind this is to mirror the one, consistent checkout experience that exists in physical stores – with one terminal and one way to pay … The vision for the future of digital commerce is that the new button will replace the current guest checkout process,” American Express, Discover, Mastercard and Visa said when they announced Click to Pay.

-What’s it like to do a Secure Remote Commerce transaction?
+What’s it like to do a Click to Pay transaction?

-To test Secure Remote Commerce at an online merchant, I visited the website of the Movember charity, which promotes men’s health, to donate $10.
-I paid with a Mastercard that I’d just added to my new Secure Remote Commerce profile.
+To test Click to Pay (then called Secure Remote Commerce) at an online merchant in November 2019, I visited the website of the Movember charity, which promotes men’s health, to donate $10.
+I paid with a Mastercard that I’d just added to my new Click to Pay profile.
 Here’s what happened: